 This is an article about 9 mouthwatering treat shops and chocolate shops that you should go to if you or your kids need a candy fix (don’t let your kids catch you while you’re looking at this, or you might be deciding sooner than you would have wanted to!).
 These are especially good if you want to get a Valentine’s Day present for somebody special, or just a present in general!
-So, without further ado, I present these candy and treat shops to you!
+So, without further ado, I present these Twin Cities candy stores and treat shops to you!

 Minnesota’s Largest Candy Store | Jordan

 My personal favorite, and settled in Jordan, MN, Minnesota’s Largest Candy Store has the world’s largest soda selection, including more than 150 kinds of root beer, tons and tons of candy, and fresh baked apple pies.
 There is a huge gumball machine, and these gumballs are filled with Nerds!
 If you bacon lovers are looking for something, then go here, because there is a section entirely devoted to bacon stuff (I thought I saw even a bacon pie…).
 Prices range from a quarter up, but there are a few pricey items.
 Take note, this candy store only accepts cash, so come prepared.